Hotels in Belgrade & Rental Apartments in Belgrade

-Patients report these half dozen service providers are great resources for rental apartments (flats) in great Belgrade locations.
-Prices start from Euro 20 per day
+Patients have used dozens of services providing rental apartments (flats) in great Belgrade locations.
+Prices start from Euro 20 per day.

 April to October is high season for visitors to Belgrade seeking furnished apartments.

 You should select and reserve the place you want well in advance.
 Plan ahead.

 It is no longer easy to find a decent place at an affordable price on short notice, either apartment or hotel.

 Any place in the city from Slavija Circle (Square) northwards to Kalemegdan and the zoo will put you in an active, fairly convenient part of the city with affordable and fast access to the Sava Perovic Foundation office and our circle of hospitals.

 New Belgrade is on the other side of the river and not near but there are a number of bridges and taxis, buses, and trams go everywhere.
 Zemun and other cool locations on the west side of the Sava River are very nice.

 Visitors in Belgrade frequently go to Zemun even if staying on the east side of the river.